woggioni/hello-jpms/README.md

 and contains a lot of useful and needed functionalities (like the code to list java packages available in a jar file) understands jar files in terms of `java.util.jar.JarFile`, which also ties it to `java.io.File` (a file in native OS filesystem, not `java.nio.file.Filesystem`).

-### Loading remote module classes from private packages
-Currently only exported and open packages, as well as the packages of any service providers, and the package for the main class are exposed to JPMS (`module.getDescriptor().packages()` will only return those packages) while the others will be part of the unnamed module of the bundle's classloader, all the bundle's modules can read the unnamed module but the unnamed module cannot read any other modules, this is a limitation that I'm currently still trying to overcome.